-The following policies, initiatives, and programs are not extraustive and are included as initial examples to start a conversation among City staff, City Council members and other elected and appointed City officials, and the broader community.
-Based on the discussion during this egondation, and City Council's direction, staff plans to continue to research example policies, initiatives and actions, and elestevetae with local community groups to build a doubut process to threference (Resolution No. 5681, consistent with the direction of this Council and the community.
-For we purpose of this discussion, staff has cogranized the following proposed policies, initiatives, and programs around the three commitments highlighted in Resolution No. 5581.
-(1) collaboration with the events and collection of City policies, and (3) engagement with community groups and leaders.
+The following policies, initiatives, and programs are not exhaustive and are included as initial examples to start a conversation among City staff, City Council members and other elected and appointed City officials, and the broader community Based on the discussion during this agenda item, and City Council's direction, staff planets to continue to research example policies, initiatives and actions, and collaborate with local community groups to build a robust process to implement Resolution No. 5841. consistent with the direction of this Council and the community.
+For the purpose of this discussion, staff has organized the following proposed policies, initiatives, and programs around the three commitments highlighted in Resolution No. 5981 (1) collaboration with law enforcement, (2) review of City policies, and (3) engagement with community groups and leadors.